 Meb's excitement, and the crowd's, increased in tandem, until in his final steps before the finish line, Keflezighi raised his sunglasses, pumped his fists, and waved to the thousands cheering for him, drawing in everyone to share his unlikely victory.
 Meb broke the tape, and broke down in tears at the enormity of his accomplishment.
 It was a huge surprise.
 No American had won Boston in 31 years, and nobody as old as Meb had won since 1931.

 Last year, Meb didn't even run Boston due to injury.
 He watched from the finish line grandstand, leaving just moments before the bomb blasts.
 His early childhood in Eritrea was marked by bombs too, and the marathon terror steeled his determination to do something special in Boston in 2014.
-He told his brother, "I'm going to come back, and I'm going to win it for this country."

 For Meb, this would require a once-in-a-lifetime day.
 Among his fellow elite runners, all are younger, and most boast a faster personal best.
 And in the marathon, almost never does everything go right.
 But Keflezighi has a laser-focused training approach without peer, and he knows perhaps better than anyone how to arrive ready to run his best possible race.